Allahaha/EloBuddy/README.md

 # EloBuddy
-Where true Infidels get there addons
+Where true Infidels get their addons

 So yeah, EB addons and stuff